adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 56 - Implementing an API to Fetch Real-Time Space Weather Data
 - Updated `api_connector.py` to add a sample Python function for fetching real-time space weather data from an API.

+## Iteration 57 - Implementing Error-Handling Mechanisms for the Application
+- Updated `error_handler.py` to add a sample Python function for handling application errors.